Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Simulation methodology

 We now proceed to simulate the SSF--SMI transition.
 A proper description of this transition requires at least one orbital for each lattice site.
 Given the large number of atoms and lattice sites, it is impractical to simulate the quantum state of the full two-dimensional system, and thus further simplification of the model is needed.
 Since the SSF--SMI transition is mainly driven by the competition between on-site interaction and hopping between nearest-neighboring sites, the loss of superfluidity of the whole system should already be quantitatively captured by a local representation.
 A minimal choice for such a local representation is a unit cell consisting of four lattice sites in the center of the harmonic trap, which is shown in Fig.~\ref{fig:pot_compare}(b).

 This four-well potential can be described by the Hamiltonian

 where a tight non-harmonic confining potential is applied on top of the optical lattice

 The $\mathbb{Z}_2$ symmetry of the cavity-BEC system corresponds to two energetically degenerate states, which are distinguishable by a $\pi$ phase shift of the intracavity field $\alpha_{\mathrm{MF},\,\mathrm{even}} = -\alpha_{\mathrm{MF},\,\mathrm{odd}}$.
-Here we explicitly choose the one corresponding to the odd configuration, whose lattice sites are located at desired positions $(0,\pm \lambda_c/2)$ and $(\pm \lambda_c/2,0)$.
+Here we explicitly choose the one corresponding to the odd configuration, whose lattice sites are located at the desired positions $(0,\pm \lambda_c/2)$ and $(\pm \lambda_c/2,0)$.
 The four-well potential is compared to the original lattice in Fig.~\ref{fig:pot_compare}.
 Indeed, the shape of each of the four wells precisely recreates the shape of the each lattice site of the original optical lattice.

 With four sites in total and each containing $\nu\approx 25$ atoms, we perform the simulations with $\tilde{N}=100$ atoms and $\tilde{M}=4$ orbitals subject to one-body potential $V_\mathrm{4well}$ and contact interaction with strength $g_\mathrm{2D}= 0.34\hbar^2/m_\mathrm{Rb}$.
+MCTDH-X generates a numerically highly accurate many-body wave function for the four-well system.
 In terms of the quantities related to the SSF--SMI transition, for example the momentum space density distribution and the one-body correlation function between neighboring sites, the four-well model Eq.~\eqref{eq:four_well} should produce the same result as the full three-dimensional experimental setup from Eqs.~\eqref{eq:hamil} and \eqref{eq:eom_alpha}.
 A summary of the simulation approaches and parameters is given in Appendix~\ref{sec:meth_and_para}.

+The representation of the full effective optical lattice by our four-well model is a crucial non-trivial simplification.
+The complexity of the minimal model is mainly determined by the symmetry of the full system and the filling factor $\nu$.
+The symmetry of the checkerboard lattice contributes significantly to the simplicity of the minimal representative four-well model.
+In contrast, for a system with weaker symmetry, the number of lattice sites in a unit cell $N_\mathrm{site}$ increases.
+This will significantly increase the computational workload, which scales as $\binom{N_\mathrm{site}(\nu-1)+1}{N_\mathrm{site}}$.